Speedphoenix/Nudommy/README.md

 ```
 `npm run build` will compile the typescript files to javascript into the `dest/` directory.
 `npm run start-prod` will start the server using those compiled files.
-> Note that `build` will only work if the dev dependencies are installed.
+> Note that `build` will only work if the dev-dependencies are installed.

 If you keep all default values, you can then access Nudommy through http://127.0.0.1:8096/ or http://localhost:8096/

-## Poplating the database
+## Populating the database

 You can populate the database with dummy values using
 ```sh